Phoenix, Arizona DUI Attorney

 Your driver's license may be suspended for up to 90 days.
 If this is the case, you'll need to make arrangements for reliable transportation.

 You’ll be required to appear in court to handle your charges – either by pleading guilty or fighting the allegations.
-If you hire an attorney, he or she may be able to appear for you at court.
+If you hire a DUI attorney, he or she may be able to appear for you at court.
 If you’re concerned about the cost of hiring a criminal attorney, consider the potential costs of pleading guilty.
 Your attorney will investigate the factual and legal grounds for your case and will know how to best approach these charges.

 You will not be able to drive to work, school, or even to the grocery store down the street.
 With the help of a good attorney, these consequences can be disputed.